VapourSoft/PCWWiFiModem/README.md

 # PCW WiFi modem

-This is a fork of the RetroWiFiModem project with customization for building an Amstrad PCW8256/8512 Wifi Modem
+This is a fork of the RetroWiFiModem project with customization for building an Amstrad PCW8256/8512 Wifi Modem - Most notably without the need for a separate RS232 interface such as the CPS8256.

 Wiki is here: https://github.com/VapourSoft/PCWWiFiModem/wiki